vladimirpavk/Angular2-BlinkMessageComponent/README.md

 ### How to use FlashBox component
 FlashBox component is (for now only) part of the CommonComponents module.

 In order to use the module you must configure your module loader.
-In case you use **systemjs** module loader add the following declerations:
+In case you use **systemjs** module loader add the following mapings:
 ```
-module loader declerations here
+System.config({
+    ...
+    map: {
+        'commoncomponents': 'node_modules/commoncomponents'
+    }
+    ...
+})
 ```

 In your application module definition file import CommonComponents module.
 ```
 ...
-Import { CommonComponentsModule} from '/commoncomponents.module';
+Import { CommonComponentsModule} from '/commoncomponents/commoncomponents.module';
 ...
 @NgModule({
     ...